Chicken Smallhorn: Football career

-Standing at just 170 centimetres tall and weighing 62 kg, Chicken (so nicknamed because his mother could never catch him when he was young) was a deceptively quick winger who played 150 games (kicking 31 goals) for Fitzroy between 1930 and 1940.
+Standing at just 170 centimetres tall and weighing 62 kg, Smallhorn (nicknamed "Chicken" because his mother could never catch him when he was young) was a deceptively quick winger who played 150 games (kicking 31 goals) for Fitzroy between 1930 and 1940.

 Recruited from Collingwood Technical School and East Brunswick Methodists, where he was coached by former Fitzroy player Arnold Beitzel, Smallhorn later became a long-time panellist on Harry Beitzel's TV show (Harry was Arnold's son).
 His early football was played as a rover, but a best-on-ground performance on a wing in his debut with Fitzroy had him permanently shifted to that position.

 He played his first game for Fitzroy, on 24 May 1930 (round four), against St Kilda at the Junction Oval.
 It was reported that "Smallhorn … was particularly cool and clever on the wing", in a side that unexpectedly lost to St Kilda 15.18 (118) to 8.10 (58), and that "in Smallhorn they have unearthed a most promising wingster, who in his first game was their best performer."

 He won the Brownlow Medal in 1933, and represented Victoria seven times.

 He had intended to retire at the end of the 1939 season; however, the Fitzroy Club convinced him to play again in 1940.
 In the round four match against Essendon, on 18 May 1940, now 29 years of age, Smallhorn was Fitzroy's best player.
 He received a knock behind the knee in the last five minutes of the match; and the injury was so severe that it ended his career.